-Over the last few years, QNB has achieved significant growth and profitability.
-Consequently, QNB Group is now the largest bank in the GCC and MEA region.
-ONB's key strengths are buttressed by several "core qualities", such as the strength of the ONB brand, robust cost controls, market leading capital ratios, broad sectoral expertise, prudent risk management and strong and growing relationships with the public and private sector in Qatar and also internationally.
-Two major drivers have driven the growth of the economy and the domestic banking sector in recent years.
-Firstly, the favourable macroeconomic environment in Qatar, driven by hydrocarbon revenues, a large investment spending programme and the resulting rapidly growing population.
-Secondly, the State's diversification drive (with the non-hydrocarbon sector growing 5.2 per cent. year-on-year as at the first quarter of 2017).
-These two factors have provided resilience in the face of declining oil prices to the economy and banking sector overall.
-QNB is committed to invest in Qatar's future and it continues today with significant financing support deployed on major projects that support the continued diversification drive.
+Over the last decade, QNB has achieved significant growth and profitability.
+Consequently, QNB Group is now the largest bank in the MEA region.
+QNB's key strengths are buttressed by several "core qualities", such as the strength of the QNB brand, robust cost controls, market leading capital ratios, broad sectoral expertise, prudent risk management and strong and growing relationships with the public and private sector in Qatar and also internationally.
+Two key factors have contributed to economic growth and the domestic banking sector in recent years: (i) the favourable macroeconomic environment in Qatar, driven by hydrocarbon revenues, a large investment spending programme and the resulting rapidly growing population; and (ii) the State's diversification drive.
+These two factors have provided resilience in the face of geopolitical risks to the economy and banking sector overall.
+QNB is committed to investing in Qatar's future and it continues today with significant financing support deployed on major projects that support the continued diversification drive.
+QNB remains focused on four primary areas: utilities, transport, 2022 FIFA World Cup infrastructure and food security.
+In addition to these four core areas, QNB is supporting a number of private sector initiatives to make Qatar more self-sufficient in the areas of logistics and manufacturing to ensure long-term economic sustainability.
 This is reflected by continued strong performance from QNB's Corporate portfolio.
 Secondly, QNB's international expansion has offered QNB the opportunity to enter new markets, where it has a competitive advantage and offer its wide range of products and services to a broader customer base, while leveraging its capabilities, in-depth expertise and diversified geographical reach.
-This is reflected by the increasingly strong performance of QNB's international operations, with loan contribution rising from 24.2 per cent. as at 31 December 2015 to 31.5 per cent. as at 31 December 2016 and the deposit contribution from 38.5 per cent. as at 31 December 2015 to 48.5 per cent. as at 31 December 2016.
+Finally, the financial services industry is evolving and is experiencing increased disruption from new competitors with traditionally a nonfinancial focus.
+In response, QNB has implemented a group-wide innovation programme with the aim of fostering an employee-led innovation culture, as well as identifying new technological trends within the banking industry.
 QNB's management believes that QNB's growth strategy is aligned with Qatar's overall objectives as a country and that, going forward, it is imperative for QNB to establish a significant presence in other markets and to maximise the strengths of its business while also diversifying sources of risk and earnings.